python-zk/kazoo/docs/testing.rst

 Kazoo Test Harness
 ==================

-The :class:`~kazoo.testing.KazooTestHarness` can be used directly or mixed in with your test code.
+The :class:`~kazoo.testing.harness.KazooTestHarness` can be used directly or mixed in with your test code.

 Example: